 Participants in the game design venue will be responsible for learning the Unity platform, as they will be required to submit a game for the showcase in April.
 Students will use the Unity Learn platform to learn how to program, edit in Unity, and publish their games, as well a long list of skills to help them work in teams.
 By April, students will be capable of designing, building, and programming a game using the Unity platform completely from scratch.

-The game design learning materials are broken down into several milestones, each of which represents a concrete step towards becoming an experienced game designer.
-Milestones are accompanied by projects to demonstrate your knowledge, as well as several learning objectives to keep track of what you’ve learned.
+The game design learning materials are broken down into several milestones, each of which represents a concrete step toward becoming an experienced game designer.
+Milestones are accompanied by projects to demonstrate your knowledge and several learning objectives to keep track of what you’ve learned.

 |Milestone 1 – Game Design Principles||– Principles of Game Design|

 |Milestone 2 – Unity Essentials||– Installing the Unity Editor|